-filed on or after December 12, 1980: "(1) 3 years and 6 months after grant, \$650. "(2) 7 years and 6 months after grant, \$1,310. "(3) 11 years and 6 months after grant, \$1,980.
+- "(1) 3 years and 6 months after grant, \$650. - "(2) 7 years and 6 months after grant, \$1,310. - "(3) 11 years and 6 months after grant, \$1,980.

 Unless payment of the applicable maintenance fee is received in the Patent and Trademark Office on or before the date the fee is due or within a grace period of six months thereafter, the patent will expire as of the end of such grace period.
 The Commissioner may require the payment of a surcharge as a condition of accepting within such six-month grace period the late payment of an applicable maintenance fee.
 No fee will be established for maintaining a design or plant patent in force."